willvieira/ms_STM-managed/manuscript/manuscript.md

 It is pressing to investigate how forest biomes will respond to climate warming, and how forest management can mitigate the negative impacts of this perturbation.
 We extended a simple and informative modelling framework based on metapopulation theory that let us to (i) establish a link between forest management and the ecological processes setting range limits, and (ii) investigate the effect of forest management on the response of the boreal-temperate ecotone to climate change.
 Our study suggests, based on two complementary simulation techniques, that forest management could help the boreal-temperate ecotone keep pace with climate change.
-Paying colonization credit by enrichment planting of temperate tree species in boreal forest stands, and the plantation of temperate in regenerating stands, are likely to increase forest resilience, reduce the time to reach a new equilibrium, and increase range limit shifts towards colder temperatures.
+Paying colonization credit by enrichment planting of temperate tree species in boreal forest stands, and the plantation of temperate species in regenerating stands, are likely to increase forest resilience, reduce the time to reach a new equilibrium, and increase range limit shifts towards colder temperatures.
 This theoretical investigation provides new opportunities to design future experiments testing the potential of forest management to adapt to climate change.
 It should guide forest managers to take into account both natural and anthropogenic disturbances on forest dynamics.

 ***How can plantation and enrichment planting reduce colonization credit?***

-Although climate change is expected to drive a shift in forest composition by favoring temperate over boreal trees, the boreal-temperate ecotone is lagging behind climate change [@Talluto2017; @Vissault2020].
+Although climate change is expected to drive a shift in forest composition by favoring temperate over boreal trees, the boreal-temperate ecotone is lagging behind climate change [@BoisvertMarsh2014; @BoisvertMarsh2019; @Talluto2017; @Vissault2020].
 Similar results are found on altitudinal gradients, where the slow dieback of *Picea abies* prevents the expansion of other species [@Scherrer2020].
 Our results suggest that plantation and enrichment planting of temperate species on the boreal region can increase the response of the boreal-temperate ecotone to climate warming by reducing the transient period and increasing the range shift towards colder temperatures.
 To date, few studies have tested how assisted migration can shift trees' range limits.